 I have a bad habit of waiting until the last minute and then resorting to takeout.
-Eating a fatty takeout meal right late at night is not a great way to prepare for bed!
+And eating a fatty takeout meal late at night is not a great way to prepare for bed!

 - 6 cups vegetable broth

-- 1/4 head of cabbage
+- 1/4 head cabbage, chopped

-- 1 tbsp. soy sauce
+- 1 tablespoon soy sauce

-- 1 tsp. sesame oil
+- 1 teaspoon sesame oil

 - sriracha, to taste